danardi78/Alfaromeo-Giulia-Stelvio-PIDs/README.md

 So my suggestion is to arrange sensors in dashboard pages so that all DA10F1 snsor are together and separathe from others.

 # Disclaimer
 No affiliate link here, all the sources are only to help you.
-Chose what you prefear.
+Choose what you prefear.